 A. Yes.
-The CAP Code has stringent rules for marketing communications addressed or targeted to a child under the age of 16 years.
+The CAP Code has stringent rules for marketing communications addressed or targeted to a child under the age of 16 years, including marketing communications on an advertiser's own website or under their control within social media.
 For example, any marketing communication must not contain anything that is likely to result in their physical, mental or moral harm or exploit their credulity, loyalty, vulnerability or lack of experience.
 The Code prevents marketing communications from condoning or encouraging poor nutritional habits or an unhealthy lifestyle in children.
-It goes even further by implementing strict rules for advertising directed at preschool or primary school children.
+It goes even further by implementing strict rules for advertising directed at pre-school or primary school children.
 These rules do not apply for fresh fruit or fresh vegetables, but food or drink advertisements for this age group should not include promotional offers and should not include licensed characters or celebrities popular with children.
-Since 1 March 2011, these rules have applied to marketing communications on an advertiser's own website or under their control within social media.
-See the IAB's briefing on this at: www.iabuk.net/policy/briefings/extending-the-digital-media-remit-of-the-advertising-standardsauthority-asa-q-a.